jjn7702/SECJ1023-PT2/Submission/sec08_23242/makabaka/Proposal/readme.md

 <body>
 <p>The suggested reference book exchange system is to offer a comprehensive platform for users to share, borrow, and lend reference books to transform access to academic resources.
 The system's main goals and aims are listed below:

+Knowledge sharing
+ -  encourage the sharing of knowledge and information among society by enabling users to exchange their reference books that are no longer required

 ### :mega: How To Use The System
 First time users will be directed to the **sign up page**.
 Users will be requested to enter their email address then create their password.
 After successfully signing up, users will be directed to the **login page** and requested to login with the credentials provided to the system at the signup page.